askmeegs/build-a-platform-with-krm/1-setup/README.md

 # 1 - Setup

-This directory contains Terraform resources to set up a demo environment in a Google Cluod project, along with three Github repos.
+This directory contains Terraform resources to set up a demo environment in a Google Cloud project, along with three Github repos.

 ## Architecture